terrific-live/timeline-experience-example/integration-guide.md

 <script async src="https://storage.googleapis.com/terrific-deploy.appspot.com/temp/integration-script.js"></script>
 ```

-### 2. integrate the following Iframe code to your HOME PAGE
+### 2. integrate the following Iframe code to your HOME page

 Add a the following html code to your HOME PAGE where you want the iframe to appear:
 ```html